-How behavioural economics can help marketers
+How behavioural economics helps marketers

 The labelling effect, recently discovered by behavioural economists, gives marketers another weapon in their arsenal of influencing techniques.
 Even small labelled promotions (vouchers to spend on certain items) shift spending patterns disproportionately.
 Tesco, Sainsbury’s and even the Government have used the labelling effect to alter behaviour.
-This short piece introduces the labelling effect and explains how marketers can use this technique to influence customers’ choice of products.
+This short piece introduces the labelling effect and also explains how marketers can use this technique to influence customers’ choice of products.

 Small promotions do not force customers to change their spending patterns because they can easily rearrange their budget.
 In reality, however, small promotions do affect which items are purchased.
 Thus marketers can target small promotions at highly profitable items to encourage customers to spend more on those items.